erlangparasu/laravel-debugbar-vscode/readme.md

 # laravel-debugbar-vscode

+This package code is based on https://github.com/barryvdh/laravel-debugbar
 ## Warning: still on development
-This package code is based on https://github.com/barryvdh/laravel-debugbar &copy;

-## Context
-Tired of having to search for and open the files manually?

-## About
 Plugin **laravel-debugbar** that provide **button** to open **vscode**

 ## How to use

-Just move mouse pointer to text that contains file path, then the button will appear.
-Let's click on it :D
+Move mouse pointer to text that contains file path, then the button will appear.
+Click to open the path in vscode :D

 ![Screenshot 1](screenshots/laravel-debugbar-vscode.screnshot-1.png)
 ![Screenshot 2](screenshots/laravel-debugbar-vscode.screnshot-2.png)